Alexandra Kasser: Career

 Kasser practiced corporate law at the firm of Skadden Arps Slate Meagher & Flom.

 In the 2018 election, Kasser, a political newcomer, defeated five-term Republican incumbent, Scott Frantz, becoming the first Democrat to represent Greenwich in the State Senate since 1930, and the first Democrat to win the 36th Senate district since 1933.
 Kasser won by about 600 votes.
 In 2020, Kasser won re-election by a margin of about 1,100 votes.

-Kasser's committee assignments included Vice Chair of the Judiciary Committee, Chair of the Banking Committee, Vice Chair of the Transportation Committee, and membership on the Environment Committee, Public Health Committee, Legislative Regulation and Review Committee and the Executive and Legislative Nominations Committee.
-She was also a Deputy Majority Leader of the Senate.
+Kasser's committee assignments included vice chair of the Judiciary Committee, chair of the Banking Committee, vice chair of the Transportation Committee, and membership on the Environment Committee, Public Health Committee, Legislative Regulation and Review Committee and the Executive and Legislative Nominations Committee.
+She was also a deputy majority leader of the Senate.

 In the State Senate, Kasser led a failed effort to re-install tolls on Connecticut's state highways, and create an Infrastructure Bank in Connecticut.
 Kasser introduced a bill providing tax credits to employers who make payments on employee's student loans.
 An amended version of the bill was passed in the State Senate in May 2019, and signed into law by governor Ned Lamont the following month.

-Kasser was a proponent Paid Family Medical Leave, a living Minimum Wage, and eliminating the state’s estate tax.
+Kasser was a proponent Paid Family Medical Leave, a living wage, and eliminating the state’s estate tax.

-Kasser was the State Senator who introduced Jennifers’ Law, a ground-breaking law that redefines domestic violence to include coercive control.
+In 2021, Kasser introduced Jennifers’ Law, which legally redefines domestic violence to include coercive control.
 The law includes multiple protections for victims of domestic violence and their children, including the ability to access free legal help, change locks in rental units and apply for restraining orders if they’ve experienced coercive control.
 In a section that addresses custody matters, the law adds “physical and emotional safety of the child” as the first factor to be considered by judges and Guardian Ad Litems.
 They must also consider “the effect on the child of the actions of an abuser if any domestic violence, as defined in 46b1 (which now includes coercive control) has occurred between the parents."
 Jennifers’ Law is named in honor of Jennifer Dulos, a New Canaan woman living in Kasser's district, who disappeared after a dispute with her husband, Fotis Dulos, and Jennifer Magnano, who was shot and killed by her husband in front of her children.